-N. Oregon Coast Calendar Spring - April, May Seaside, Cannon Beach, Astoria Events
+N. Oregon Coast Calendar Winter, February, March - Seaside, Cannon Beach, Astoria Events

 Various Mornings (low tides).
 Haystack Rock Awareness Program.
 Weather and tide permitting, staffers can be found on the beach throughout the year and on most low-tide mornings.
 Bird stations and spotting scopes, display tanks with microscopes, brochures and naturalists/interpreters.
 On the beach, by Haystack Rock.
 Cannon Beach, Oregon.
 (503) 436-8060.

 Every Day: Seaside Aquarium.
 Open every day of the week.
 Feed seals, see all manner of sea life.
 Seaside Aquarium.
 Seaside, Oregon. www.seasideaquarium.com 503-738-6211.